mesoform/terraform-infrastructure-modules/mcp/README.md

 The K8S_service.tf module is designed to create a service resource for a specified deployment or pod in an existing Kubrenetes cluster.
 The parameters of the created service are described in the k8s_service.yml file, which includes the required metadata and spec parameters.
-The service description structure for the K8S_service.tf module is closest to the service description structure that is used when working with the kubectl utility.
+The structure of the service description for the K8S_deployment.tf module is very similar to the structure of the service description that is used when working with the kubectl utility.
 This allows existing service descriptions to be used when working with the Multi-Cloud Platform Module with minimal adaptation.
 An example of a k8s_service.yml file describing service for the K8S_service.tf module: